elec-e8408-mini-project-2025/project-documentation/README.md

 ![Web UI views](/dev-doc/web_ui_view.png "concept of web view")

+The LilyGo interface MUST refresh current hiking session every 0.2 seconds or faster.

+Changing the view on the Web Application MUST be faster than 0.5 seconds.

 ### Hardware interfaces

 The LilyGO application MUST use the touchScreen FT6336 using the pinout defined by LilyGO hardware: